colloquy/colloquy/reorganisation_notes.md

 - Most files will move / have moved to /Mac-Old/Mac-Old/Resources
 - To be decided:
 	- Used by Mac-Old and ChatCore:
-		- /Resources/ChatCore.scriptTerminology
+		- ChatCore.scriptTerminology
-		- /Resources/ChatCore.scriptSuite
+		- ChatCore.scriptSuite
 	- Used by Mac-Old and iOS:
+		- Sounds/
+		- roomTopicBanner.js
-		- /Resources/Sounds
+		- verbs.plist